Guide to Lightning Lane Multi Pass at Disneyland & California Adventure

 What’s up with the virtual queues for rides?

-As of March 2023, no virtual queues are in use for rides at Disneyland or Disney California Adventure.
-The parks have shifted to standby lines for all attractions that previously used them, but has reserved the ability to use the virtual queues when demand is high.
+No virtual queues are in use for rides at Disneyland or Disney California Adventure.
+The parks have shifted to standby lines for all attractions that previously used them, including Mickey & Minnie’s Runaway Railway, Star Wars: Rise of the Resistance, and Web Slingers.

 What changes with standby lines?

-Can Magic Key Passholders be able to purchase Genie+ or individual Lightning Lane access at Disneyland?
+Can Magic Key Annual Passholders be able to purchase Lightning Lane access at Disneyland?

-Magic Keyholders are able to purchase Lightning Lane or add Genie+ on a per-day basis, just like regular theme park ticket holders.
+Magic Keyholders are able to purchase Lightning Lanes on a per-day basis, just like regular theme park ticket holders.

-There’s now a 20% off discount on the Genie+ service on days when Magic Keyholders use their pass for park admission.
+There’s now a 20% off discount on the Lightning Lane Multi-Pass service on days when APs use their pass for park admission.
+During the off-season, Annual Passholders have received as much as 50% off LLMP.

 Is there an annual add-on for Magic Keymasters?

-There is not a yearly add-on option for Genie+ for Disneyland Resort Magic Key Passholders.
-It’s possible one will be added down the road, but we wouldn’t expect that until pent-up demand fizzles out.
-So maybe 2023?
+No. It’s possible one will be added down the road, but we wouldn’t expect that until pent-up demand fizzles out.
+At this point, it probably won’t happen until 2026, and maybe not next year at all.

 Is there a Disney Vacation Club Member discount?